Empower Your Practice

 Digital signatures

-Legally binding digital signatures offer a convenient and secure way to finalise agreements without the need for physical paperwork.
+Legally binding digital signatures, which are types of esignatures, offer a convenient and secure way to finalise agreements without the need for physical paperwork.
 Various platforms and software solutions, such as DocuSign or Adobe Sign, enable parties to sign contracts electronically, providing an efficient alternative to traditional pen-and-paper signatures.
+For documents that require online notarization, such as affidavits, real estate agreements, or power of attorney forms, a digital notary can verify identities, witness signatures, and apply a tamper-proof seal to ensure legal validity.

 Commercial and Common Law Commissioner, Stephen Lewis: "Electronic signatures can offer quicker and easier transactions for businesses and consumers."

-There are several software options available for signing remote contracts electronically in the UK.
-We’ll give you three examples:
+There are several software options available for signing remote contracts electronically.
+We'll give you three examples:

 Adobe Sign